 Meet Our Team

-Karen has been Chief Executive at SOLGM for 5 years and has responsibility for fulfilling SOLGM’s vision to promote and support professional excellence in local government.
+Karen has been Chief Executive at SOLGM since September 2011 and has responsibility for fulfilling SOLGM’s vision to promote and support professional excellence in local government.

 Karen’s previous roles have included Chief Executive at the Royal New Zealand College of General Practitioners and Regional Assistant Commissioner at the State Services Commission where she led the development of the proposal to establish the Australia and New Zealand School of Government (ANZSOG), a world-leading educational institution.